 Anderson Island

 According to Wikipedia, Anderson Island is the southernmost island in Puget Sound.
-Like many other islands, it is only accessible by boat or a short ferry ride.
-The place has been a retirement destination since the 1960s, with a median age of 54 years.
-There is also just one general store on the entire island.
+Like many other islands, it is only reachable by a short ferry ride or by boat.
+It has been a retirement destination since the 1960s, with a median age of 54.
+There is also one general store on the entire island.

 See more trip photos here.